cwensel/cascading/README.md

 > gradle build
 ```

-Cascading requires Gradle to build.
+Cascading requires Gradle and Java 1.7 to build.

 To use an IDE like IntelliJ, run the following to create IntelliJ project files: